meguna/mff/README.md

 * fix bug that allowed unvalidated form to send
 * fix bug that sent empty groups/ingredients to DB if recipes.name existed
 * add status (success/fail) to create recipe form.
+* fix bug in API where sort order wasn't applying correctly (hadn't been using ASC or DESC keywords in query)

 #### Do Next
 * load images in RecipeInfo